galawaydude/data-place/100 operating-systems/Process Management.md

 This is a general class of algorithms where each process is assigned a priority number, and the CPU is allocated to the one with the highest priority.

-Static Priority: The priority of a process is fixed when it is created and does not change.
+- Static Priority: The priority of a process is fixed when it is created and does not change.
-Dynamic Priority: The priority of a process can change during its execution.
-A common technique is aging, where the priority of a process is gradually
+- Dynamic Priority: The priority of a process can change during its execution.
+A common technique is aging, where the priority of a process is gradually increased the long it waits in the ready queue.
+This solves the starvation problem.

+And this priority thing can be implemented, both preemptively and non-preem